-In developing the smart maps, the project will take advantage of the expertise and the recommendations of the Advisory Board, with the aim of including RRI dimensions as well as civil society’s perspectives at all stages.
+In developing the SMART Maps, the project took advantage of the expertise and the recommendations of the Advisory Board, with the aim of including RRI dimensions as well as civil society’s perspectives at all stages.

-The Advisory Board is composed by two sub-groups: the SMART-map RRI Angels and the Societal Watchdog.
+The Advisory Board was composed of two sub-groups: the SMART-map RRI Angels and the Societal Watchdog.

 SMART-map RRI Angels

-This Board is named SMART-map RRI Angels, since the members will act as promoter of RRI in the smart maps like the Business Angels promote the business progression of the start-ups.
+This Board is named SMART-map RRI Angels since the members acted as promoters of RRI in the SMART Maps like the Business Angels promote the business progression of the start-ups.

-It is led by a member of the consortium, Enikő Demény, who will take care of the Ethics dimension.
-The other members were recruited among high level experts from academia and entrepreneurial field in different EU countries.
-Each member represents one of the RRI dimension (open science, public engagement, science education, ethics, gender, governance, social justice and sustainability).
+It was led by a member of the consortium, Enikő Demény, who took care of the Ethics dimension.
+The other members were recruited among high-level experts from academia and entrepreneurial field in different EU countries.
+Each member represents one of the RRI dimension (public engagement, science education, ethics, gender, governance, social justice and sustainability).

 Ethics (Chair): Enikő Demény, Researcher at the Center for Ethics and Law in Biomedicine at Central European University

-Public Engagement: Agnes Alansdottir, Social Science Researcher and consultant at Fondazione Toscana Life Sciences
+Public Engagement: Agnes Allansdottir, Social Science Researcher and consultant at Fondazione Toscana Life Sciences

 Science Education: Viola Pinzi, Science Projects Officer at European Schoolnet

 Gender: Anke Lipinsky, Senior Researcher on Gender Equality Policies on GESIS-Leibniz Institute for the Social Sciences